-- As the call for reduction generally would outline a period of concern typically afternoon/early evening AEMO applies a profile around (orange line) this toOnly 50% of customers receiving the energy conservation request.
+- Only 50% of customers receiving the energy conservation request.

 - 5% with exemptions.

 - The assumed voluntary response rates.

 The profiled response (orange line) reflects the ramp up from zero response to the full possible response over two hours, and ramp down later, ending up negative (representing increased demand from consumption for appliances that have been postponed, such as dishwashers and washing machines).